Warren1001/MrLlamaSCStreamInfo/MvSOptions.md

 	- `Upgrade Shame Cap` From bit donations, all stats present on the Shame Cap get increased once the bar is filled.
 More are added eventually.
 - (Possibly Retired) `Negative Split on Timer` If Llama gets a negative split on a timer (Red in color) in comparison to the previous MvS character run, Llama must do 20 situps and pushups.
 - `Big Wheel` Every hour, the big wheel is rolled to change the prices of the Gear, Llama, and Game wheels.
 They will be randomly assigned $5, $8, and $12.
 There is one option which will set all three wheels to $5.

+### Previous options that are lost and need a home:
+- Need to figure out if these options are in the $15 Wheel, got retired, or moved elsewhere.
+- `Half Mouse Speed` Llama reduces the speed that his mouse moves on screen by half for X minutes.
+- `Blind Sketch` Llama has to sketch a random topic presented while his eyes are covered by the Shame Cap/Llama Hat.
+	- This option is usually put on hold until a break and he does them all at once.
+- `Bullet Chess` Llama has to play Bullet Chess until he wins 1 game.
+	- This option is usually put on hold until a break and he does several at a time.
+- `No Health Potions` Llama is not allowed to use health potions for X minutes.
+- `Last Roll Again` The wheel option of any wheel that was rolled just before this option is chosen again.

 ### **Unlisted Options**
 - These options are usually triggered by Llama to avoid repetitive punishments or when specifically requested.
 They are not actively present in any wheels or individual options.